iapyeh/sshscript/syntax.md

 ## $.panaroid(yes)

-- yes: boolean.
-If True, raises a SSHScriptError if there is data received from stderr.
+- yes(boolean): If True, raises a SSHScriptError if there is data received from stderr.
 Default is false.

 ## $.pkey(filepath)

 This function returns a RSA key from a file path.
 This works in context of local and remote.

-- filepath: path of the RSA key.
+- filepath(str): file path of the RSA key.
-- Return: an instance of paramiko.pkey.PKey
+- Returns: an instance of paramiko.pkey.PKey

 ```python
 # implement "multi-hop scp"